wilsonmar/WebSockets/README.md

 1).
 Open a browser which does not support WebSockets, such as Internet Explorer 9.
 (this may involve using a VMWare instance)

 2).
-Press F12 to Trace the HTTP packets involved.
+Press F12 or right-click and select **Inspect Element** to Trace the HTTP packets involved.

 3).
 Specify one of these publicly available websites: